Section 1. Nonprofit and Cooperative Operation.

 Section 12.
 Disposition of Revenues: Capital.

 The revenues and receipts of the Association shall first be devoted to the payment of all operating and maintenance expenses necessary or desirable for the prudent conduct and operation of its business and to the payment of the principal of and interest on such obligations as the Association may have issued and/or assumed in the performance of the purpose for which it was formed, and thereafter to such reserve for improvement, new construction, depreciation and contingencies as the Board of Directors may from time to time prescribe.
 All amounts received and receivable from the furnishing of electric energy to members and non-members in excess of operating cost and expenses properly chargeable against the furnishing of electric energy are, at the moment of receipt by the Association, received with the understanding that such amounts are furnished by the members and non-members as capital.
 Capital contributed by members and non-members shall be used only for capital purposes including, without limitation, new electric system construction and other construction incident thereto, electric system improvements, the retirement of electric system indebtedness at or prior to maturity, and working capital adequate for all purposes including facilitation of general rate reductions.
 The Association shall maintain such books and records as will enable it, when required by law or these By-Laws, to compute the amount of capital contributed during any given period by each of its members and non-members.
-OR, The Board of Directors shall annually determine whether sufficient excess revenues exist to allocate capital credits.
-The method, manner and timing of the allocation of any capital credits shall be determined by the Board of Directors, in its sole discretion.
 Excess revenues shall be returned to members only by way of general rate reductions, and except in the case of dissolution or sale of the Association, capital shall not be returned to members through any form of cash payment or reimbursement, whether by capital credit retirement, rebates, cash refunds, bill credit or otherwise.

 Section 13.
 Purchase of Electric Energy.